Testing Clustered Equal Predictive Ability with Unknown Clusters: Empirical Application: Forecasting Exchange Rate Returns

-We compare the performance of five forecasting models that span linear and nonlinear approaches, with and without macroeconomic predictors.
-All models are estimated separately for each exchange rate series using a recursive forecasting design with a fixed window of $r = 60$ months and a one-month-ahead forecast horizon.
-Forecast accuracy is evaluated via quadratic loss function.
-For EPA tests, we use quadratic loss differentials relative to the AR(1) benchmark.
-All the other details on the implementation of the tests correspond exactly to those of the Monte Carlo simulations.
+\; We compare five forecasting models spanning linear and nonlinear approaches, with and without macroeconomic predictors, classified into data-poor methods (AR($p$) selected by BIC, Elastic Net, and XGBoost on lags of the target) and data-rich methods (Support Vector Machines and Random Forests on macroeconomic predictors). {Their detailed descriptions are given in Section S.3 of the supplement.} All models are estimated separately for each series using the recursive design above with a one-month-ahead horizon, forecast accuracy is evaluated via the quadratic loss, and for EPA tests we use quadratic loss differentials relative to the AR(1) benchmark.
+All other implementation details correspond exactly to those of the Monte Carlo simulations.

-We classify the five methods under consideration into two categories: data poor and data rich methods.
-We now describe these methods.

-\textbf{Data poor methods.} These methods are considered ``data poor'' in the sense that they rely solely on the history of the dependent variable.
-The two models we consider are described in what follows.